Cosmological foundations revisited with Pantheon+: Statistical Methods

 Bayesian methods offer a complementary tool to frequentist methods.
 Given the extent to which the advantages of each approach have been debated in all scholarly enquiry, even much further back in academic publishing history than the much--cited review of \citet{Kass_1995}, it is fair to say both approaches have their uses, depending on circumstances.
 Bayesian methods require prior knowledge that includes models or theories as well as data.
 The crux of this paper, and \cref{sec:modelcomp} in particular, is just such a Bayesian comparison.

 Obtaining the Bayesian evidence is computationally intensive.
-Therefore, a frequentist statistical approach was used to estimate the parameter values (having a faster optimisation time), and a Bayesian sampler being used to numerically compare the two models. \citet{Kass_1995} provide classifications for the strength of the evidence; with $| \ln{B} | < 1$ having no statistical preference, $1 \leq | \ln{B} | < 3$ indicating positive evidence, $3 \leq | \ln{B} | < 5$ and $5 \leq | \ln{B} |$ representing strong and very strong evidence respectively.
+Therefore, a frequentist statistical approach was used to estimate the parameter values (having a faster optimisation time), and a Bayesian sampler was used to numerically compare the two models. \citet{Kass_1995} provide classifications for the strength of the evidence; with $| \ln{B} | < 1$ having no statistical preference, $1 \leq | \ln{B} | < 3$ indicating positive evidence, $3 \leq | \ln{B} | < 5$ and $5 \leq | \ln{B} |$ representing strong and very strong evidence respectively.

-We follow in the work of \citet{Dam_2017}, using the framework of \citet{Nielsen_2016} for the purpose of our analysis.
+We follow the work of \citet{Dam_2017}, using the framework of \citet{Nielsen_2016} for the purpose of our analysis.
 There was a debate where \citet{Rubin_2016} criticised the methods of \citet{Nielsen_2016} for not considering Malmquist biases.
-However, \citet{Dam_2017} determined that the additional parameters introduced in \citet{Rubin_2016} did not significantly improve Bayesian test statistics.
+However, \citet{Dam_2017} determined that the additional parameters introduced by \citet{Rubin_2016} did not significantly improve Bayesian test statistics.
 Therefore, for simplicity, we restrict ourselves to the framework of \citet{Nielsen_2016}.

-The same priors chosen by \citet{Dam_2017} were adopted and are summarised in \cref{tab:priors}.
+The same priors chosen by \citet{Dam_2017} were adopted (except for a larger $\beta$ range) and are summarised in \cref{tab:priors}.
 The parameters can be organised in terms of three different groups, cosmological, \textit{nuisance}\footnote{Nuisance parameters are those additional to the model parameters under consideration.
 Many empirical parameters are in this class.
 However, for \sne\ analysis, $\Hn$ is also treated as a nuisance parameter as it is degenerate with $M\Ns B$ in \cref{eq:bandaid}.}, and \textit{nuisance standard deviations}.

 We adopt the Bayesian hierarchical likelihood construction implemented by \citet{March_2011}, as used by \citet{Nielsen_2016}.
 This can be expressed in the form

 where the quantities which are denoted with a hat are considered to be observed values, and the true values (the quantities which are not denoted by a hat) are drawn from Gaussian distributions and account for fluctuations from various sources of noise \citep{Nielsen_2016, March_2011, Dam_2017}.
 The true data represents the intrinsic parameters utilised explicitly in the SALT2 relation.